mnr/writing-wip/dimensions_living_book/howIgotHere.md

 For two months, I have been the youngest resident of my mother-in-law's senior community.
 I am a mere sixty-five-years old and am told I'm an interloper, an outsider to this community with no hope of truly joining for another fifteen years.

-In contrast to my older friends at Dimensions Living, my knees still work, I do yoga balance poses without a chair, and I (occasionally) win at pickle ball.
+In contrast to my older friends at Evergreen Meadows Senior Community, my knees still work, I do yoga balance poses without a chair, and I (occasionally) win at pickle ball.
 I eat and drink pretty much what I like and I stay up past 9:00 p.m.
-All of these disqualify me from living at Dimensions Assisted Living Facility.
+All of these disqualify me from living at Evergreen Meadows Senior Community.

 Yet, here I am.
 How did that happen?